 The profiler will show you where you’re using your CPU.
 It may reveal slow algorithms or inefficient use of memory.
 Unity has a built-in profiler for your use in game development.

-This should give you some guidelines on when to worry about performance.
+You now have some guidelines on when to worry about performance.
 In general, remember:

 - Your primary goal is to make your customers happy, so don’t waste your time.

 - Bottlenecks are the key things to think about before you start coding new features.